PriyankaSPawar/Data-Engineering-Web-Scraping-APIs-GCP-Pipeline/README.md

 1. Cleaned notebooks of Cities,Weather,Flights,Airports.
 2. Data Script file for creation of database in SQL.
 3. Weather Function notebook to automate in cloud.
-4. Database Schema to get an idea about data connectivity.
+4. Database Schema to get an idea about data table creation & connectivity.

+## Further Considerations